 Is Struggling Financially the New Normal?

-It seems everyone is struggling these days.
+Everyone is struggling these days.
 Whether they’re stuck living with their parents because they can’t afford a home or facing sticker shock at rising food prices, it seems like more and more people are a paycheck away from complete disaster.

 Is this soul-crushing financial struggle the new normal?

-“People are either not able to find work, working low paying jobs while still living paycheck to paycheck, living at home with their parents, or having to live with 3+ roommates,” shared the Original Poster, adding, “It also seems like the homeless population had pretty much increased all over the US.”
+“People are either not able to find work, working low paying jobs while still living paycheck to paycheck, living at home with their parents, or having to live with 3+ roommates,” shared the Original Poster (OP), adding, “It also seems like the homeless population had pretty much increased all over the US.”

 Decreasing Savings